klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 git remote -v
 ```

-Now, le's add the remote GitHub repository, we will name it `origin`, which is the default name for your main remote.
+Now, let's add the remote GitHub repository, we will name it `origin`, which is the default name for your main remote.
 As the remote address, use the url that is shown on the 'Quick Setup' page of your remote repository on GitHub:
 ```
 git remote add origin https://github.com/<username>/switchfully-version-control-git.git